EgonOlsen71/webcompiler/README.md

 # MOSCloud and my own server

 If you want to use MOSCloud with your own server, you have to modify it slightly.
 For local operation, just remove the REM in the line that sets gu$ to a fixed URL (lines 62000++) and set gu$ to your server's URL.
 Then recompile MOSCloud.
+There's a build.cmd in /basic/build to compile MOSCloud and create a new d64-image.

 If you want it to access a server in the internet, you can do the same, if that server is publicly available.
 If it's (like mine) located on a dynamic IP, you have to modify line 45700++ to change the URL to the one that your PHP script uses (see above).